 Deferred tax assets are also recorded for tax losses carried forward.
 Their viability depends on future taxable results of the respective Group company.
-If there is any doubt regarding the realization of losses carried forward, then no deferred taxes are scope of possible claims, in order to determine the amount of a provision.
-The actual costs can deviate from these estimates.
-When discounting non-current provisions, assumptions are made regarding the interest rate to be used.
+If there is any doubt regarding the realization of losses carried forward, then no deferred taxes are posted.